cliqz-oss/browser-f/mozilla-release/devtools/docs/getting-started/build.md

 This script might ask you questions, so it's recommended to keep an eye on the terminal while it's running—otherwise it will never finish!

+*Please note, when you are prompted for your name and add unicode characters this can crash the process.
+The workaround here is to use ascii-friendly characters and later on edit your `~/.hgrc` file manually to use the unicode characters in your name.*

 After it finishes, you might be asked to add some lines to a `mozconfig` file.
 Create this file in the repository folder (i.e. in `~/mozilla-central`), then add the lines.

 Then run this: